k8snetworkplumbingwg/multus-cni/examples/README.md

 ## Examples overview

 Generally, the examples here show a setup using Multus with CRD support.
-The examples here demonstrate a setup with Multus as the meta-plugin used by Kubernetes, and delgating to either Flannel (which will be the default pod network), or to macvlan.
+The examples here demonstrate a setup with Multus as the meta-plugin used by Kubernetes, and delegating to either Flannel (which will be the default pod network), or to macvlan.
 The CRDs are intended to be alignment with the defacto standard.

 It is expected that aspects of your own setup will vary, at least in part, from some of what's demonstrated here.
 Namely, the IP address spaces, and likely the host ethernet interface names used in the macvlan part of the configuration.